The $L^p$ regularity problem for parabolic operators with transversally independent coefficients: Completing the estimate of

 and hence

 To understand the first term of the last line we need to estimate how the averages of two cubes of size $\lambda$ shifted in space and time will differ when their (parabolic) distance is at most $2^j\lambda$.
-We do not have to be very precise with our estimate, as the exponential decay term $e^{-c2^j}$ is quite forgiving.
+We do not have to be very precise with our estimate, as the term $e^{-c2^j}$ decays extremely rapidly.
 With the help of an intermediate cube $Q_\lambda(x,\tau)\times(\lambda,2\lambda)$, the matter can be reduced to two fundamental cases.

 The first case is where two cubes are only shifted in space but not in time.
 Then a calculation similar to \eqref{eq8.13} yields that

 where $H\subset Q_{2^{j+1}\lambda}(z,\tau)\times(\lambda,2\lambda)$ is the convex hull of the union of the two cubes.
 The second case is where the two cubes have the same spatial coordinates but differ in time.
 In that case, we need to bring in the smooth averages from Lemma \ref{l8.5}.
 This lemma implies that